ADORSYS-GIS/openstack/docs/netplan_doc.md

 cat /etc/netplan/50-cloud-init.yaml
 ```

-Also, you can use the followimg commands to check whether you are connected to internet:
+Also, you can use the following commands to check whether you are connected to internet:

 ```sh
 ping -c 5 8.8.8.8